shree1602/shree1602/README.md

 - 👋 Hi, I’m Shree
-- 👀 I’m interested in learning new things; Technologies is something I'm learning for my profession these days.
+- 👀 I’m interested in learning new things; Passionate on learning new technologies.
-- 🌱 I’m currently learning Python, AWS; I just stepped into Technical role from non-tech role.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate with freelancers, inspiring people and also kindly help me in learning more in this technical journey.
+- 💞️ I’m looking to collaborate with freelancers, founders and entrepreneur to work and contribute in their projects.
 - 📫 How to reach me: You can reach me in WhatsApp: +918668150603; You can also reach me in LinkedIn: https://www.linkedin.com/in/shreenivass/

 <!---